Galaxy Fight: Universal Warriors: Ports and related releases

 Galaxy Fight: Universal Warriors was later ported to the Neo Geo AES home console, which includes easy-to-access difficulty settings and limited credits.

 Its next port was the Neo Geo CD version, which was ported by Sunsoft and utilizes some of the same features as the Neo Geo AES version, but with arranged background music.
 This version was later ported to the Sega Saturn and released worldwide.
 Later, a Sony PlayStation port was released in Japan and Europe.

 In 2008, the Neo Geo CD version of Galaxy Fight: Universal Warriors was included with the Neo Geo AES version of Sunsoft's other fighting game Waku Waku 7 in Vol.11 of the Neo Geo Online Collection series for the Sony PlayStation 2, titled Sunsoft Collection (サンソフトコレクション).
 While the Neo Geo CD soundtrack for Galaxy Fight: Universal Warriors was added in this version, the soundtrack for Waku Waku 7 is completely different from the unreleased Neo Geo CD version that was later ported to the Sega Saturn.
 SNK was unable to add the Neo Geo CD / Sega Saturn version of the soundtrack because of licensing issues.

-The Neo Geo AES home console version of Galaxy Fight: Universal Warriors was later ported to the Wii Virtual Console in Japan by D4 Enterprise on March 23, 2010 and on the Nintendo Switch eShop worldwide on May 18, 2017.
+The Neo Geo AES home console version of Galaxy Fight: Universal Warriors was later ported to the Wii Virtual Console in Japan by D4 Enterprise on March 23, 2010.